nobu-sh/BeRP/README.md

 BeRP uses protocol data from another repository.
 For more info, visit [here](https://github.com/NobUwU/BeRP/tree/main/data/latest).

 ## Warning
 BeRP is currently outdated.
-It should run on the current protocol versions however any new packets may not be emitted and throw random errors to console.
-These should be non detrimental errors however.
+It should run on the current protocol versions, however, any new packets may not be emitted and throw random errors to console; These should be non detrimental errors however.

 I currently have a full schedule and will not be able to make a version 2 until around May 2022, apologies - nobu